RasmusIv/URLchecker/README.md

 # URLchecker

-A program to check the status of a URL
+A program to check the response code of a URL